bbvizzotto-run/monai-wpp-images/README.md

 ## Contact

-For questions or suggestions, please contact Bruno Boessio Vizzotto (bbvizzotto@ufg.br).
+For questions or suggestions, please contact Bruno Boessio Vizzotto (brunovizzotto[at]unipampa.edu.br).